MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Russia/how-to-set-up-tax-accounting.md

   - "ru-ru"
 ---
 # How to: Set Up Tax Accounting
 Tax accounting lets you apply rules for recognizing income and expenses that follow your local tax laws.
-You can activate tax accounting features in [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] by setting up tax registers.
+You can activate tax accounting features in ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]--> by setting up tax registers.

 ### To activate tax accounting